 Effects Of Split Lighting Photography

-Split lighting is one of the most useful techniques to have in your photography toolbox.
+Split lighting is one of the most valuable techniques in your photography toolbox.
 It is terrific for producing moody and dramatic images.

 Tungsten lighting produces very harsh light.
-It often makes people look older than they really are and accentuates lines and wrinkles that detract from a person’s appearance.
+It often makes people look older than they really are and accentuates lines and wrinkles that detract from their appearance.

 How To Create A Split Lighting Setup In Photography